raygene3d-team/raygene3d-demo/README.md

 - static/dynamic GPU resource management
 - depth-only and forward passes

-## About RayGene
+## About RayGene3D

-RayGene is a developer-oriented graphics framework written in portable C++17.
+RayGene3D is a developer-oriented graphics framework written in portable C++17.
 It unifies dealing with a variety of graphics APIs and speeds up engineering of render systems.

 The framework currently supports Vulkan and DirectX11 APIs and runs on Windows, Linux and MacOS platforms.
 DirectX12 and Metal support will be available later.